brimdata/zed/docs/lake/design.md

 is to simply run a lock service as part of a cloud deployment that manages a mutex lock for each pool's journal.

-### Mutable Objects
+#### Configuration State

-Configuration state describing a lake or pool is stored in mutable objects.
+Configuration state describing a lake or pool is also stored in mutable objects.

-Mutable objects can be modified by any writer and are stored in a directory named after the configuration object.
-Here, each entry represents the entire mutable object as a ZNG file numbered from 0 upward, i.e., `0.zng`, `1.zng`, and so forth.
-The `HEAD` file points at the last and valid object in the sequence.
-Once the HEAD has been atomically advanced, the previous mutable object can be deleted (or the mutable objects can be preserved to keep a history of the configuration changes).
+Zed lakes simply use a commit journal to store configuration like the list of pools and pool attributes, indexing rules used across pools, etc.  Here, a generic interface to a commit journal manages any configuration state simply as a key-value store of snapshots providing time travel over the configuration history.

 ### Object Naming

 ```
 <lake-path>/
-  config/
+  R/
     HEAD
     TAIL
     1.zng